 Growing Traction Around ‘Codeless Automation Testing Tools’

-The demand for tools that help in codeless automation testing built on AI and visual modeling is expected to rise as they aid in the accelerated creation of test scenarios.
-This lowers the barrier to entry as testers do not require coding knowledge to come up with test cases.
+The demand for tools that help in codeless automation testing tools built on AI and visual modeling is expected to rise as they aid in accelerated creation of test scenarios.
+This lowers the barrier to entry, as testers do not require coding knowledge to develop the test cases.
 It also minimizes the time spent on repetitive test cases.

 Positive ‘Features Development’ Timeline